 “For too long, oracy has been overlooked in schools.
 In my view it’s the most important thing to develop in young people: a set of knowledge and skills that enables you to read the world and make your voice heard.”

 James is a final year PhD student at Hughes Hall, Cambridge, and an Associate of the UCL Institute of Education).
 He has an MA in Person-centred Education, and recently completed his PhD at Hughes Hall, Cambridge.
-His primary research interest is Learning to Learn; his PhD focuses on a 5-year evaluation of Learning Skills, a whole-school approach to Teaching and Learning associated with significant academic gains, especially among young people from disadvantaged backgrounds.
+His primary research interest is Learning to Learn; his PhD focuses on a 5-year evaluation of Learning Skills, a whole-school approach to Learning to Learn that led to significant academic gains, especially among young people from disadvantaged backgrounds.
 James is a passionate advocate of teacher research and implementation science, and he regularly presents at educational conferences on these topics.

 Pete Dudley: Associate (@)